Austin-Round Rock-San Marcos, TX

 Significant supply pullback into healthy demand.
 A supply constraint is forming — pricing power is shifting to existing inventory holders.

-Austin, TX shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Bastrop County contributes the most structural risk (Elevated, driven by permit growth), while Caldwell County anchors the lower end (Below Average).
+Austin, TX shows Low internal divergence — county-level differences are minor and the metro composite is broadly representative.
+Hays County contributes the most structural risk (Elevated, driven by permits per capita), while Travis County anchors the lower end (Average).

 | County | Score ▼ |